nimroddanielmaayan/the-wild-oasis/notes.md

   lot of boilerplate code like variables for each input, onChange handlers, etc.
   It also has a lot of built-in validation tools, and it's generally a good React library to know

+- `React Hook Form` is a library that helps manage forms in React by reducing boilerplate code, providing validation tools, and simplifying form state management